jqnatividad/ckanext-officedocs/README.rst

 ckanext-officedocs
 =============

-This plugin provides the option of using the Microsoft Office viewer for previewing both MS Office and OpenOffice documents as an IResourceView
+This plugin provides the option of using the [Microsoft Online Doc Viewer](https://products.office.com/en/office-online/view-office-documents-online) for previewing both MS Office and OpenOffice documents as an IResourceView

 ------------